SQL tasks

 Procedure

-5. The downloaded backup file is a .zip compressed file that contains the SQL files for rollback.
+compressed file that contains the SQL files for rollback.
 You can upload this file by submitting another SQL task for data rollback.
-For more information, refer to Submit SQL Task.
+For more information, see Submit SQL Task.

 View SQL Task List